 In order to achieve best practice in investigating anti-social behaviour the Council may consider seeking additional information from tenants, residents associations and Elected Representatives based in the areas in which the activities in question allegedly took place.
 The members of these groups have local knowledge which means that they can often provide information on anti-social behaviour that could not be easily accessed by other methods of investigation.
-However, fair procedure requires that this method of investigation should be used carefully.
-Tenants and residents associations that are not fully representative of the community as a whole will not be included in consultations of this type.
 In addition, in order to protect the identity of alleged perpetrators of anti-social behaviour and the personal safety of members of residents and tenants associations, all such consultation will be conducted in general terms, and specific details of anti-social incidents or alleged perpetrators will not be sought.